abhijit-c/LatinTranslations/Georgics/src/book4.md

   therefore *flevisse*, meaning to cry, sets off indirect speech.
 Same with *evolvisse*, meaning to unfold.
 - *septem* is accusative of time.
-- What the hell does *agentem quercus* mean?

-      They regard that that man cried for seven whole months in succession under the desert's lofty cliff near Strymon's wave and under a icy cave he unfolded these things, stroking tigers and driving oaks for music.
+      They state that that man cried for seven whole months in succession under the desert's lofty cliff near Strymon's wave and under a icy cave he unfolded these things, stroking tigers and driving together oaks for music.

 | *qualis populea maerens philomela sub umbra*
 | *amissos queritur fetus, quos durus arator*
 | *observans nido implumis detraxit;*

+- *queritur* from *queror, queri, questus sum* is 3rd singular present indicative, meaning to complain.
+- *maerens* from *maereo, maerere* is the present active participle, meaning to grieve.
+- Note that *poplar* is not genitive in case (it's ablative), but it's 'genitive' in meaning.
+- *amissos* from *amitto, amittere, amisi, amissus* is the perfect passive participle, meaning to lose.
+- *detraxit* from *detraho, detrahere, detraxi, detractus* is 3rd singular perfect active indicative, meaning to drag/pull.

-even as a nightingale, mourning beneath a poplar’s shade, bewails her young ones’ loss, when a heartless ploughman, watching their resting place, has plucked them unfledged from the nest:
+      Such as a nightingale, grieving under the shade of a poplar, laments the lost children, which a cruel watching farmer has dragged those without feathers from the nest;

 |                                    *at illa*
 | *flet noctem, ramoque sedens miserabile carmen*
 | *integrat, et maestis late loca questibus implet.* 515

+- *flet* from *fleo, flere, flevi, fletus* is 3rd singular present active indicative, meaning to cry.
+- *integrat* from *integro, integrare, integravi, integratus* is 3rd singular present active indicative, meaning to renew.
+- *miserabile* can fit with either *ramo* or *carmen*, but clearly since miserable branch makes no god damned sense, we go with *carmen*.
+- *implet* from *impleo, implere, implevi, impletus* is 3rd singular present active indicative, meaning to fill up/staisfy.

-the mother weeps all night long, as, perched on a branch, she repeats her piteous song and fills all around with plaintive lamentation.
+      but that woman cries all night, and, sitting on a branch, she renews her miserable song, and she satisfies places far and wide with her sad complaint.

 | *nulla Venus, non ulli animum flexere hymenaei:*

+- *non ulli* = none of any?
+- *flexere* from *flecto, flectere, flelxi, flexus* is 3rd plural perfect active indicative, meaning to bend.

-No thought of love or wedding song could bend his soul.
+      No love, none of any wedding song bent his soul.

 | *solus Hyperboreas glacies Tanaimque nivalem*
 | *arvaque Riphaeis numquam viduata pruinis*
 | *lustrabat, raptam Eurydicen atque inrita Ditis*
 | *dona querens.*                                   520

+- *lustrabat* from *lustro, lustrare* is 3rd singular imperfect active indicative, meaning to roam over.
+- Not sure how to do the ablative of seperation for *viduata pruinis*.

+      Alone he was roaming over the Hyperboarean glaciers and the snowy Tanais and the arable Riphaes with frost never having been deprived, lamenting his having been seized Eurydice and his vain gift of Dis.

 |               *spretae Ciconum quo munere matres* 520
 | *inter sacra deum nocturnique orgia Bacchi*
 | *discerptum latos iuvenem sparsere per agros.*

+- *sparsere* from *spargo, spargere, sparsi, sparsus* is 3rd plural perfect active indicative, meaning to scatter.

+      Because of which service the resenting women of Cicones, during the religious rites of their god and the orgies of noctural Bacchus, scattered the having been mutilated youth through the wide fields.

-| *tum quoque marmorea caput a cervice*
+| *tum quoque marmorea caput a cervice revulsum*
-| *revulsum gurgite cum medio portans Oeagrius Hebrus*
+| *gurgite cum medio portans Oeagrius Hebrus*
 | *volveret, Eurydicen vox ipsa et frigida lingua* 525
 | *a miseram Eurydicen! anima fugiente vocabat:*
 | *Eurydicen toto referebant flumine ripae.'*

+      In the middle of the bubbling whirlpool, carying his head severed from his marble neck, rolls it onward, the voice itself and the frigit tongue called out, with fleeing life Eurydice, poor Eurydice!
+Eurydice the banks echo on the whole river.

 | *Haec Proteus, et se iactu dedit aequor in altum,*
 | *quaque dedit, spumantem undam sub vertice torsit.*